Conifold transitions via affine geometry and mirror symmetry: Explicit fibrations on the local conifold

+Therefore $\Crit (f_\delta)$ is the set of fixed points of the $S^1$ action.
+It consists of the following two components:

-These are mapped by $f_\delta$ onto the discriminant locus, which is the union of two lines as in Figure \ref{type_II} (a):
+Notice that points of $D_3$ must also satisfy $t=0$ and points of $D_4$ must satisfy $t= \infty$.
+Thus $D_3$ and $D_4$ are mapped by $f_\delta$ onto the discriminant locus $\Delta$, which is the union of two lines as in Figure \ref{type_II} (a):

-The singular fibres are all of generic type.
-A direct calculation shows that the exceptional $\C\PP^1$ is mapped to the segment $\{ x_2=x_3=0, 0\leq x_1\leq \delta \}$ joining the components of (\ref{eq:discr_res_2}) .
+Notice that when $\delta = 0$, $f_{0}$ is well defined on the local conifold $X_0$.
+In this case $D_3$ and $D_4$ intersect at the origin.
+Moreover the lines (\ref{eq:discr_res_2}), come together to form a 4-valent vertex.
+A direct calculation shows that the exceptional $\PP^1$ is mapped to the segment $\{ x_2=x_3=0, 0\leq x_1\leq \delta \}$ joining the components of (\ref{eq:discr_res_2}).
 The fibres over $p$ in the interior of this segment intersect the exceptional curve along an $S^1$, which collapses to a point as $p$ approaches either component of the discriminant.
 Observe that this fibration is not Lagrangian with respect to the symplectic form (\ref{eq:sym_str}).
-We will discuss how to obtain Lagrangian fibrations of this model in \S \ref{tnodes_lagfib}.
-Notice that as $\delta\rightarrow 0$, the lines (\ref{eq:discr_res_2}) come together to form a 4-valent vertex.
-We thus obtain a different fibration on the conifold $X_0$. \end{ex} \begin{ex}[Smoothing] We describe a fibration on $Y_{\epsilon}$.
-The moment map for the action (\ref{eq:s1_action}) on $Y_{\epsilon}$ is $\mu=|z_1|^2-|z_2|^2$.
-The map $f:Y_\epsilon \rightarrow\R^3$ is
+We will discuss how to obtain Lagrangian fibrations of this model in \S \ref{tnodes_lagfib}. \end{ex}